 Guinness World Record Attempt!

-Please--I need your help!
 After waiting for six months for Guinness World Records to respond back to me, they did.
 I had requested a new category for collecting used lottery tickets which included both scratch-off tickets and draw tickets (Powerball, Keno, etc.).
 Apparently, they already have a category for scratch lotto tickets so they informed me that I could only collect scratch-off tickets.
-A man in Australia has collected over 300,000 scratch-off lottery tickets and holds the world record.
+A man in Australia has collected over 300,000 scratch-off lottery tickets and holds the world record--for now.

 Since I can only count the scratch-off tickets, now, I have around 25,000 tickets.